-Robert Clark was Reader in English at the University of East Anglia until 2012.
-He was brought up in England, Ireland and Germany in the 1950s and 1960s, and received his intellectual formation at Dulwich College.
-He therefore had the contradictory experience of being taught the merits of British imperialism via Caesar and Kipling at a time when Britain was losing its colonies to independence movements.
-He broke off studying medicine in May 1968 and for several years worked as Assistant Director of the Great Georges experimental community arts centre in Liverpool, directing "happenings" by Robert Rauschenberg and organising poetry readings by Adrian Henri and Roger McGough.
-He also worked as a free-lance photographer, made two documentary films, and trained as a bricklayer.
-This was, after all, the late 1960s!
-After his wanderjahren he studied European and American Literature at the University of Essex where he was inspired by the sociology of literature and Goethe's concept of weltliteratur.
-He went to the University of East Anglia in 1978 and taught English, American and French literature, history and social thought from the 1680s to the present.
+Robert Clark was Reader in English at the University of East Anglia until his retirement from teaching in 2012.
+He was brought up in England, Ireland and Germany and received his intellectual formation at Dulwich College.
+He broke off studying medicine in May 1968 and for several years worked as Assistant Director of the Great Georges experimental community arts centre in Liverpool, directing "happenings" by Robert Rauschenberg and organising poetry readings by such poets as Adrian Henri and Roger McGough.
+He also worked as a free-lance photographer, made two documentary films, and learned the arts of bricklaying whilst rebuilding furnaces in Britain's car factories.
+This was, after all, the late 1960s when "Bliss was it in that dawn to be alive"!
+After these Wanderjahre he studied European and American Literature at the University of Essex where he was inspired by the sociology of literature and Goethe's concept of Weltliteratur.
+He went from there to the University of East Anglia where he taught English, American and French literature, history and social thought from the 1680s to the present.

 In 1989, in response to the "Bruges speech" in which Mrs Thatcher spoke about an England that was not part of Europe, he decided to reaffirm Britain's European identity by founding the European Society for the Study of English (ESSE) with the support of his colleagues in the nascent Council of University English in the UK.
 He served as the Founding Secretary of ESSE until 1996, founding the European Journal for English Studies and The European English Messenger.
 ESSE now has over 8000 members and organizes valuable biennial conferences which do much to provide trans-European perspectives in English Studies.